 Check this page often for important updates on Connecting St. Louis!

-TAKING SHAPE: THE CORTEX-TOWER GROVE CONNECTION
+TAKING SHAPE: TOWER GROVE CONNECTOR

-The Cortex-Tower Grove Connector is the first stage in transforming how St. Louis is connected for those who walk and bicycle.
+The Tower Grove Connector is the first stage in transforming how St. Louis is connected for those who walk and bicycle.
 The project was recently approved for a $5.59 M federal construction grant and we couldn’t be more excited to proceed to the next stage.

 CONNECTING ST. LOUIS ROLLS AHEAD